canzarlab/lab-website/index.md

 {% capture text %}

-We are a group of enthusiastic researchers who bring together algorithm theory, data science, software engineering and genomics to learn new biology.
+We are a group of enthusiastic researchers who bring together algorithm theory, data science, genomics, and software engineering to learn new biology.

 {%
   include button.html